apache/trafficcontrol/docs/source/admin/quick_howto/multi_site.rst

 The following steps will take you through the procedure of setting up a Multi-Site Origin (MSO).

 #.
-Create Cache Groups for the origin locations, and assign the appropriate parent-child relationship between the mid and origin Cache Groups.
-Each mid Cache Group can be assigned a primary and secondary origin parent Cache Group.
-When the mid cache parent configuration is generated, origins in the primary Cache Groups will be listed first, followed by origins in the secondary Cache Group.
-Origin servers assigned to the Delivery Service that are assigned to neither the primary nor secondary Cache Groups will be listed last.
+Create :term:`Cache Group`\ s for the origin locations, and assign the appropriate parent-child relationship between the mid and origin :term:`Cache Group`\ s.
+Each mid :term:`Cache Group` can be assigned a primary and secondary origin parent :term:`Cache Group`.
+When the mid cache parent configuration is generated, origins in the primary :term:`Cache Group`\ s will be listed first, followed by origins in the secondary :term:`Cache Group`.
+Origin servers assigned to the Delivery Service that are assigned to neither the primary nor secondary :term:`Cache Group`\ s will be listed last.

 	.. figure:: multi_site/00.png
 		:scale: 100%